Updated 31 October, 2025

 I don’t know about you, but I love the fact that my books can be read by anyone anywhere in the world.
 Amazon’s Kindle store only publishes to seven territories at the time of writing this.

-Personally, I love hearing from readers in far-flung exotic places – it makes me stare longingly at my passports for starters!
+Personally, I love hearing from readers in far-flung exotic places – it makes me stare longingly at my passport for starters!

 None of that would be possible if I locked my books into Kindle Unlimited.